William Lewis (judge): Education and career

 Born on January 22, 1752, in Edgemont, Province of Pennsylvania, British America, Lewis read law in 1773.
 He entered private practice in Philadelphia, Province of Pennsylvania (State of Pennsylvania, United States from July 4, 1776) from 1773 to 1787.
 He was a member of the Pennsylvania House of Representatives from 1787 to 1789.
 He was the United States Attorney for the District of Pennsylvania from 1789 to 1791.

 Anti-slavery legislation

 Lewis was involved in the drafting and passage of An Act for the Gradual Abolition of Slavery in 1780.
 This legislation was the first legal action towards the abolition of slavery in the United States of America.

 Federal judicial service

 Lewis received a recess appointment from President George Washington on July 14, 1791, to a seat on the United States District Court for the District of Pennsylvania vacated by Judge Francis Hopkinson.
 He was nominated to the same position by President Washington on October 31, 1791.
 He was confirmed by the United States Senate on November 7, 1791, and received his commission the same day.
 His service terminated on January 4, 1792, due to his resignation.

 Later career and death

 Following his resignation from the federal bench, Lewis resumed private practice in Philadelphia from 1792 to 1817.
+During that time, he represented people who were accused of treason during the Whiskey Rebellion, including one habeas case at the United States Supreme Court called United States v.
+Hamilton.
 He died on August 16, 1819, in Philadelphia.